 Lutheran students are reminded that all candidates for ordination in the Evangelical Lutheran Church in America must register with their synod’s candidacy committee.
 Candidates are expected to affiliate with a Lutheran seminary and to plan a yearlong, full-time internship as part of their seminary career.
-Arrangements for internships are made through the Lutheran seminary with which the candidate is affiliated; arrangements for field placements in Lutheran churches are made through the Office of Supervised Ministries.
+Arrangements for internships are made through the Lutheran seminary with which the candidate is affiliated; arrangements for field placements in Lutheran churches are made through the Office of Vocation and Leadership.

 Candidates for ordination enrolled at non-Lutheran seminaries are expected to fulfill expectations for Lutheran formation.
-Candidates often meet this requirement by completing course work at a Lutheran seminary.
+Candidates meet this requirement through consultation with their candidacy committee or by completing course work at a Lutheran seminary.

 The Lutheran Studies Program at Yale is designed to support candidates for ordination in the Evangelical Lutheran Church in America.
 The program has two components: activities supporting formation for ministry and a course of studies adopted by the Oversight Committee.
 Those participating in the formation for ministry component qualify for a Certificate in Lutheran Studies.
 Those participating in both components qualify for the Diploma in Lutheran Studies.
 For information about the program, contact Timothy Keyl, director of the Lutheran Studies Program.